bloomreach-forge/settings-management/src/site/markdown/install.md

 ## Prerequisites

-These instruction assumes that you have a BloomReach Experience 13 project based on the archetype, i.e. a Maven multi-module project consisting of at least four sub-modules: cms, cms-dependencies, site and bootstrap.
+These instruction assumes that you have a BloomReach CMS 13 project based on the archetype, i.e. a Maven multi-module project consisting of at least four sub-modules: cms, cms-dependencies, site and bootstrap.

 ### Forge Repository